Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 For a day trip, it’s easiest to pick just one or two towns in Cinque Terre to explore.
 Monterosso is the largest town in Cinque Terre and usually the easiest to reach from Milan.
 For those who plan to stay a little longer, the towns of Cinque Terre are all reachable by express train.

-👉 Pro Tip: For a stress-free day trip, I recommend booking this Cinque Terre Full-Day Guided Trip With Cruise.
+👉 Pro Tip: For a stress-free day trip, I recommend booking this Cinque Terre Full-Day Guided Trip With a Cruise.
 The boat tour allows you to get an even better perspective of the Cinque Terre coastline.

 Bergamo